 We will discuss with you what work you wish to be done on your bike and when you would need/want to collect it.

 We must have a contact number so that we can contact you if we discover any issues with your bike that require us to do more work than discussed with you at the point of drop off.
 We usually agree a maximum spending limit with you beforehand so that we can judge the amount of work to be done.

-Before the bike leaves our workshop we will assess the bike for all aspects of safety, and we will advise you of any work that is likely to be necessary by the time for the next service – rather like you get at an MOT.
+When the bike arrives at our workshop we will make an initial inspection of the bike to assess it for all aspects of safety, and we will advise you of any work that we feel is necessary.

 Often our customers’ bikes are their most cherished possession and are ‘one offs’.
 To replace such a bike would be impossible.
 Packaging the bike takes an appreciable amount of time and effort which will also adds to the cost, making it even more expensive for the customer.
 There may be exceptions where there is absolutely no alternative, and in these situations there would have to be an agreement made in advance by the customer and Thorn Cycles whereby the customer would need to declare in writing, their OWN liability for loss or damage during transit.
 There will also be heavy surcharges for such transactions.

 We recommend that for best function the oil in the Rohloff hub should be changed every 12 months or every 5,000km whichever occurs first.
 To get expert guidance on changing the oil yourself watch the video.

 You will need a complete oil change kit available from our sister company St John Street Cycles. - part number 12171